Djibouti City: History

 During the Second World War, Djibouti was hit by Italian airstrikes on 21 June 1940, which killed many people in the town.
 The anti-aircraft fire was intense and two Italian aircraft failed to return, but fires and explosions were seen in Djibouti.
 Overnight, several waves of Savoia-Marchetti SM.81 bombers attacked the port facilities.
 After the defeat of France the colony came under the control of the pro-Axis Vichy government.
 By that time, the Allied offensive against the Italians included a blockade of French Somaliland.
 On 25 September the RAF launched several airstrikes on the city, prompting governor Pierre Nouailhetas to institute a brutal reign of terror against Europeans and African inhabitants of the city.
 Famine set in and malnutrition-related diseases took many lives, 70% of them women and children, and many townsfolk left for the hinterland.
 The locals named the blockade the carmii, a word for a type of sorghum usually reserved for cattle, but used as human food at the height of the famine.
 The head doctor at the hospital committed suicide in despair.
 Only a few Arab dhows (boutres) managed to run the blockade to Djibouti and Obock and only two French ships from Madagascar managed to run it.

-The Japanese declaration of war (7 December 1941) gave the colony some respite, since the Royal Navy were forced to withdraw all but two ships from the blockade for use in the Far East.
+The Japanese declaration of war (7 December 1941) gave the colony some respite, since the Royal Navy were forced to withdraw all but two ships from the blockade to be used in the Far East.
 The rule of Nouailhetas was too brutal for even the authoritarian leaders at Vichy to stand for.
 In October 1942 he was recalled and forced to retire without a pension, Following the war, he escaped to Portugal.
 He returned to face a military tribunal and was acquitted on 17 July 1953, which sparked outrage in Djibouti.

 The Commander-in-Chief, East Africa, William Platt, codenamed the negotiations for the surrender of French Somaliland "Pentagon", because there were five sides: himself, the Vichy governor, the Free French, the British minister at Addis Ababa and the United States.
 Christian Raimond Dupont, the governor of French Somaliland, surrendered and Colonel Raynal's troops crossed back into French Somaliland on 26 December 1942, completing its liberation.
 The official handover took place at 10:00 p.m. on 28 December.
 The first governor appointed under the Free French was André Bayardelle.

 In 1946, Djibouti received the status of overseas territory.
 An elected territorial assembly was created then, in 1956, a government council charged, under the chairmanship of the head of the territory, with the management of local affairs.
 At the same time, fiscal, customs and monetary measures are put in place to promote the development of the deep-water port, to finally compete with Aden.
 Port facilities expanded considerably and could afford to accommodate 2,000 ships per year.
 Djibouti becomes a free port and abandons the free zone.
 In 1948, a new currency, the Côte Française des Somalis, was created, pegged to the gold standard and convertible into dollars.